gabrieletiboni/sim2real_rl_robotics_mldl_22/README.md

-# sim2real_rl_robotics_mldl_22
+# Sim-to-Real transfer of Reinforcement Learning policies in robotics

-Starting code template for the course project in sim-to-real for reinforcement learning in robotics (machine learning and deep learning 2022 course).
+This repository contains the code template for the reinforcement learning-based course project of the MLDL course.